UNC Clinic for Tourette Syndrome and Tic Disorders

 Tics are exceptionally common.
-Approximately 25% of children will experience at least one tic at some point during childhood.
-Somewhere between 1-5% of children will go on to have tics that last for more than one year (chronic motor/vocal tic disorder or Tourette syndrome).
+Approximately 20-25% of children will experience at least one tic at some point during childhood.
+Approximately 1% of all children will go on to have tics that last for more than one year (chronic motor/vocal tic disorder or Tourette syndrome).

 Tics are thought to have a genetic basis based on the fact that many patients with tics have a family history of tics.
 However, no single gene has been found to cause tics.
 There is approximately a 50% chance that the child of a parent with tics will go on to have tics as well.

-Approximately 50-70% of children with tics will also have one or more mental health disorders including attention deficit-hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), and/or anxiety.
-Many children actually have some combination of all three.
+Eighty-six percent of children with tics will also have one or more mental health disorders with attention deficit-hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), and anxiety being the most common.
 In some children, the symptoms of these co-existing conditions may be very mild; however, in some children, these symptoms may be even more severe than the tics themselves.
-Addressing these psychiatric symptoms for all illnesses is incredibly important in comprehensive care of tic disorders.
+Addressing these psychiatric symptoms for all illnesses is important in comprehensive care of tic disorders.

 For many children, tics are very mild and may not warrant treatment.
 However, tics can sometimes be bothersome and negatively affect a child in many different ways including issues with self-esteem, bullying, and pain in rare cases.
 In these cases, treatment for tics may be warranted.

 There are both pharmacologic (medication) and non-pharmacologic treatments available for tics.
 The treatment of choice is a type of behavioral therapy called Comprehensive Behavioral Intervention for Tics (CBIT).
 CBIT is a specialized type of therapy designed to teach a child to recognize an “urge” to tic and then channel that urge into a non-tic activity.
 Approximately 50-70% of children who complete a course of CBIT go on to have long-term improvement in their tic control.